RikzahK/Quick-Cuisine-Production-Ready-Full-Stack-Android-E-CommerceApp/README.md

 ---

-## 👨‍💻 About the Developer
+## About the Developer

-I independently designed, developed, and deployed Quick Cuisine to demonstrate:
+This project was independently designed, developed, and deployed to demonstrate:

 - Expertise in **full-stack Android development**
 - Advanced understanding of **mobile UX/UI design**